Types of Water Testing & How to Test Water

 - Hardness of water is merely due to salt of calcium and magnesium.

 - Temporary hardness is due to carbonate and bicarbonate of calcium and magnesium while permanent hardness is due to chloride and sulfate of calcium and magnesium.

 - Water is classified as 9on the basis of concentration of calcium carbonate)

 - Moderately hard water: 50-150 mg/ltr

 - Very hard water:>300 mg/dl

 - Hard water is not suitable for industrial use.
 But hard water is usually beneficial for drinking purposes.
-However hardness caused by MgSO4 give some serious health effects.
-So, concentration of Mg++ should not exceeds 50 mg/lt in drinking water.
+However, hardness caused by MgSO4 gives some serious health effects.
+So, the concentration of Mg++ should not exceed 50 mg/lt in drinking water.

-- Biological oxygen demand represents amount of oxygen required by living organism (microorganism) for oxidation of biodegradable organic matters present in water under aerobic condition.
+- Biological oxygen demand represents the amount of oxygen required by living organisms (microorganisms) for oxidation of biodegradable organic matter present in water under aerobic conditions.